BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: The orientifold quotient in the quarter-BPS sector

 Consider a $U(N)$ multi-trace $T^{U(N)}_{\mathcal{P}}$ and project it to the $SO(N)$ theory by turning each of the $X$s and $Y$s into anti-symmetric matrices.
 If any of the constituent single traces vanish when $X$ and $Y$ are anti-symmetric, then clearly the projection is zero.
 In section \ref{Different expressions for the SO(N) generating function} we studied how the single traces behave under the projection.
 In the language of this section, $T_{\mathcal{P}}^{U(N)}$ will vanish if $p_{w,i} \neq 0$ for a pair $(w,i)$ such that $i$ is odd and $w$ is reversal-invariant and of odd length.
 Equivalently, if $\mathcal{P}$ contains a partition $p_w$ (where $w$ is reversal-invariant and of odd length) which has an odd component.

 For the remaining $\mathcal{P}$, $T^{U(N)}_{\mathcal{P}}$ projects to a non-zero $SO(N)$ multi-trace, whose constituent single traces fall into 4 categories.
 They are (powers of) type 1A orthogonal Lyndon words, type 1B words, type 2 words or the reversal of type 2 words.
 To turn the trace into the form $T^{SO(N)}_{\widetilde{\mathcal{Q}}}$ for some $\widetilde{\mathcal{Q}}$ we transpose the traces in the last category.
-For a single trace with Lyndon word $w = \tilde{w}^{(r)}$ and periodicity $i$, this introduces a factor of $(-1)^{i \, l(w)}$, as shown in \eqref{relation between traces from antisymmetry}.
+For a single trace with Lyndon word $w = \tilde{w}^{(r)}$ and number of periods $i$ (in this case the number of periods and repetitions match), this introduces a factor of $(-1)^{i \, l(w)}$, as shown in \eqref{relation between traces from antisymmetry}.
 Multiplying up all the sign factors from the constituent single traces gives

 So for those $T^{U(N)}_{\mathcal{P}}$ which don't vanish under the projection, we have

 where Orth$(\mathcal{P})$ is the $SO(N)$ multi-partition composed of $q_{\tilde{w},i}$, defined by

 and for $\tilde{w}$ of type 1B, we define $\sqrt{\tilde{w}}$ to be the Lyndon word that, when repeated, gives $\tilde{w}$.
 So for example $\sqrt{x^2} = x$ and $\sqrt{x^2 y x^2 y} = x^2 y$.